 One reason why people may find themselves meditating in a chair – even if able to sit cross legged – is for reasons of expediency, for example because they are at their desk at work, sitting in a waiting room, or traveling in a vehicle.
-Other people who meditate in chairs do so because they have tightness in their lower body muscles and joints that would create pain if they sat cross legged on the floor, for example pain in the knee, ankle, and hip joints, as well as in the muscles of the legs (such as when the leg “falls asleep” from the pinching of a nerve).
+Other people who meditate in chairs do so because they have tightness in their lower body muscles and joints that would create pain if they tried to sit cross legged on the floor – pain in the knee, ankle, and hip joints, as well as in the muscles of the legs (such as when the leg “falls asleep” from the pinching of a nerve).
 Tightness in the lower body may have its source in age, injury, exercise routine (for example, running without a warm down or stretching afterwards), or simple biological variation.

 (When it comes to posture and meditation, I think it’s useful to talk about general rules that are helpful for most people, but also to remember that we all have unique, individual bodies and that different physical orientations work best for different people.
-It is generally often helpful to experiment and try different things out and find what works best for our body.).
+It is generally often helpful to experiment and try different things out and find what works best for each of our bodies.)

 Balancing the Head on the Neck

-From what I’ve seen, the pain that most often undermines people’s comfort while meditating – even more often than in the lower body – occurs around the base of back of the neck and in the trapezius muscles.
-The cause of such pain is usually the shoulders and head slumping forward.
-An adult human head weighs about ten to fifteen pounds, and it is about the size and weight of a bowling ball.
+From what I’ve seen, the pain that most often undermines people’s comfort while meditating – even more often than in the lower body – occurs around the base of back of the neck and in the surrounding trapezius muscles.
+The cause of such pain is usually that the shoulders and head are slumping forward.
+An adult human head weighs about ten to fifteen pounds, so it is about the same weight of a bowling ball as well as the same size.
 And if we were to hold a bowling ball in an outstretched, extended arm, our arm would rapidly become cramped, exhausted, and in pain.
 Similarly, when our head slumps forward while meditating and the muscles in our neck and upper back have to contract to hold it up, we soon get the “icepick between the shoulders” pain that drives so many meditators to distraction.

 The simple answer to such pain would seem to be to balance the head evenly on the neck, so no exhausting muscular effort is needed to keep it elevated.
 One mechanism for doing so is to is – as common meditator advice goes – to bring the ears back in line with the shoulders.
 In seeking such balance of the head, however, we usually find that we must first tuck our chin slightly and float the crown of our scalp up toward the ceiling.
 Teachers sometimes suggest straightening up as if we were “pushing the sky up with the top of our head”.